GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 #### Task 10.2: Vibe-Coding a Premium Web Application

-Rather than a generic, plain interface, you will **vibe-code a stunning, premium web application** (using a framework like React + Vite or Streamlit) that hooks into your ADK agent.
+Rather than a generic, plain interface, you will **vibe-code a stunning, premium web application** that hooks into your ADK agent.

-1. **Design Guidelines:**
-    - **Rich Aesthetics:** Use deep, premium colors (harmonious dark modes, dark blues, gold accents, glassmorphism/backdrop-filters).
-    - **Dynamic UI:** Add smooth animations, interactive cards for attractions, real-time wait-time indicators, and a clean chat interface to talk to the guest assistant.
-    - **Typography:** Import premium Google Fonts (e.g., *Outfit*, *Inter*).
-    - **No Placeholders:** If you need icons or images, pull them from working assets or use clean vector SVGs.
-2. **Run Locally:**
-   Run the frontend development server and connect it to your ADK agent:

-    ```bash
-    npm run dev
-    ```
+**Leverage the Google AI Stack for Vibe-Coding:**
+  - **Stitch:** Use Stitch to rapidly design and iterate on the premium web interface (dark modes, glassmorphism, animations) and export production-ready components.
+  - **Google Antigravity 2.0 & CLI:** Use the `antigravity` CLI and its Agentic IDE capabilities to autonomously scaffold and vibe-code the frontend logic, hooking it directly to your ADK agent.
+  - **Google AI Studio:** Prototype, experiment, and fine-tune any complex conversational interactions or multimodal prompts before integrating them into your codebase.

-#### Task 10.3: Deploy to Google Cloud Run
+#### Task 10.3: Deploy to Google Cloud Run (Optional)

 To complete the gHack and make the guest assistant publicly accessible, you will containerize and push the application to **Cloud Run**.